This guide is about front-end developer bootcamps, including popular bootcamp options, cost, and time commitment.

 As far as job placement, most of them have a career department that helps place you after graduation.
 Some of them only provide career guidance, such as helping you write your resume and telling you where to apply.

 However, the more established ones work with companies and recruiters to place you directly.
 The best part?
-A reported 72 percent of employers believe coding bootcamp graduates are just as prepared for work as computer science degree-holders.
+A reported 72 percent of employers believe coding bootcamp graduates are just as prepared for work as computer science degree holders.
 As you can see, tech companies welcome bootcamp graduates with open arms, so the opportunities are plentiful.

 Finally, though initially created just for software engineering and web development, today bootcamps have courses for various careers in tech from UX/UI design to data science, though, in this guide, we focus on front-end development.